amosgyamfi/OpenvisionOS/README.md

-# SwiftUI Dynamic Island Animations
+# Bouncy Isle: SwiftUI Dynamic Island Animations
 Come in and tuck away animations for Dynamic Island on iOS16 and Beyond.
 It contains animation clones for pill-shaped notifications, alerts and activities in iOS apps.